Jamie Coots: 2013 arrest

 Following his arrest Coots had an article published in October 2013 in The Wall Street Journal calling for snake handling to be protected under the religious freedom provisions of the US Constitution.

 Death

-On February 15, 2014, Jamie Coots was bitten on the right hand during a service at his Full Gospel Tabernacle in Jesus' Name church in Middlesboro.
+On February 15, 2014, Jamie Coots was bitten on his right hand during a service at his Full Gospel Tabernacle in Jesus' Name church in Middlesboro.
 After the bite, he dropped the snakes but then picked them up and continued the ceremony.
 Later, he was driven home; when paramedics arrived his relatives refused medical treatment for him, saying it was inconsistent with his religion.
 He died in his home.
 He was succeeded as the head of the Full Gospel Tabernacle by his son, Cody Coots.